guzegui/user-repo-search/README.md

 This project is a React application that allows users to search for GitHub users and view their public repositories.
 It provides different visualization modes for the repositories, including a list, cards, and a hierarchical tree diagram grouped by programming language.
 The application interacts with the GitHub GraphQL API to fetch user and repository data.

+You can see a live demo of the application [here](https://user-repo-search.pages.dev/).

 ## How to Run the Project

 To get this project up and running on your local machine, follow these steps: